-Watch my video recipe for step-by-step instructions and watch me put together this beet salad!
+Watch my YouTube video tutorial for step-by-step instructions and watch me put together this beet potato salad!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website email list and my YouTube channel and turn on notifications!

 This delicious beet potato salad is made with roasted or boiled potatoes, carrots and beets.
 Traditionally, the vegetables are boiled in salted water until tender but I love oven-roasting my veggies instead, especially for the beets.
 They are much heartier and more flavored when oven-roasted, versus boiled.

 - For oven-roasting: place the potatoes and carrots onto a large baking sheet lined with a silicone mat or parchment paper.
 Wrap the beets individually in foil so that they cook faster.
 Roast in the oven between 375F and 425F.
 They will cook faster at the higher temperature but watch the veggies carefully so they don’t burn.
 The vegetables need to be fork tender; the beets will take longer!